-If an HRA exists without a written SPD, it's considered out of compliance.
-You may be fined up to $110 per day if you don't provide one within 30 days after an individual's request.
+If an HRA exists without a written SPD, it's out of compliance.
+The Department of Labor (DOL) may fine you up to $110 per day if you don't provide one within 30 days after an individual's request.

-However, there are less formal health benefits such as taxable health stipends that don’t require these kinds of legal documents.
-A health stipend isn’t a substitute for an HRA or insurance for applicable large employers (ALEs), but it can be a highly flexible alternative for small businesses.
+However, less formal health benefits, such as taxable health stipends, don't require these kinds of legal documents.
+A health stipend isn't a substitute for an HRA or insurance for applicable large employers (ALEs), but it can be a highly flexible alternative for small businesses.